Mercery: Etymology

 In earliest use, the term mercery was amorphous in nature, and described the sale of a wide range of goods, from small items like needles and thread, to expensive materials such as silk or brocade.
 The term can be dated to the early 11th century.
 The first reference to mercery was in use for foreign merchants from modern-day Germany, France and the Netherlands, who were well-placed geographically to transport luxuries from the East and their own manufactured goods into England.

 Only in the 12th century did the term mercery as an occupation become distinctly separate from the general merchant, who might only deal with linen.
-Mercery became associated with silk, linen, and various piece goods, especially high-quality products such as dress accessories, small luxuries and beddings—different from the simple everyday wear of the masses, which would typically be made of either linen or wool.
+Mercery became associated with silk, linen, and various piece goods, especially high-quality products such as dress accessories, small luxuries and bedding—different from the simple everyday wear of the masses, which would typically be made of either linen or wool.
 The trade of silk and expensive clothes set apart the profession of a mercer from that of a general merchant, as was formally outlined under trading regulations in London; as a major trading hub of the time, the number of mercers was sufficiently extensive as to allow certain goods to be clearly defined as mercery, in laws specifically aimed to control prices and protect local mercers through supply and demand.